Stories from Naoh’ra Rabntah

 “He was bad when we got him out,” he said at last, quieter than she’d ever heard him.
 “Really bad.
 But he’s in the right place…”

 “Then we wait,” she said when the sentence trailed off.
-“And we don’t let go.”
+“And we hold on.”

 He met her gaze, then dropped it again.

 A few members of Rescue 3 sat along the far wall, out of uniform.
 No one said much.
-The room felt worn at the edges.
 Somewhere along the wait, Danny had fallen asleep.
 Ben shifted now and then, but she didn’t check on him.

 She rose fast.
 “Yes.
 Is he—how is he?
 Can I see him?”

 Lucy gathered herself.
-Ben pushed off the wall but didn’t come closer, his face weary, hands shoved deep in his pockets.
+Ben pushed off the wall but didn’t come closer.

 She’d stopped trying to track it.